PathX-Projects/Alpha-Homora-V2-Python/README.md

     pip install --upgrade alpha-homora-v2
     ```

-3. After install, the package will be available to you in your local Python environment as ***alpha-homora-v2***

     When updates are made to the package, the version will automatically be incremented so that in order to get the newest version on your end, you can simply use the same installation command and your pip will detect and update to the newest version.

-## Usage
+## Usage:

 How to use the package:

-### Avalanche:
+### Avalanche

-1. Import the AvalanchePosition class into your Python script:
+3. Import the AvalanchePosition class into your Python script:
     ```python
     from alpha_homora_v2 import AvalanchePosition
     ```